 It’s almost Summer!!
-Let’s make some Nautical Themed Cake Pop/Cake Pop Centerpieces!
+Let’s make some Nautical Cake Pops and Centerpieces!

 I started with the centerpieces!
 These were so fun and easy to make!
 It is the most basic form of Macrame, or just tying a bunch of knots, around blue Mason Jars to give it a more nautical look.
 Fillmore Container is a great resource for the Blue Mason Jars.